ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Building-a-Visual-Robot-Model-with-URDF-from-Scratch.rst

     </robot>

 To translate the XML into English, this is a robot with the name ``myfirst``, that contains only one link (a.k.a. part), whose visual component is just a cylinder 0.6 meters long with a 0.2 meter radius.
-This may seem like a lot of enclosing tags for a simple “hello world” type example, but it will get more complicated, trust me.
+This may seem like a lot of enclosing tags for a simple "hello world" type example, but it will get more complicated, trust me.

 To examine the model, launch the ``display.launch.py`` file: